 Visiting Cyprus?
 Spend an evening with the locals of village of Geriskipou, where traditional Greek folk dances are performed by the young children!
 Meet dance teachers Mario Yioua and Charios Pazaros, who explain the meaning behind the traditional dances that are still loved by all generations.
 Let BCD show you where local traditions are a part of daily life in Cyprus before you travel!

-Croatia's island of Korcula is home to the Moreksa sword dance, a traditional performance that dates back to the 16th century.
+Video: Welcome to Korcula, home to the Moreksa sword dance, a traditional performance that dates back to the 16th century.
 Korcula has been performing this dance for over 400 years and it tells the story of a battle between two kings over a captured princess.

 Interested in dance?
 Social justice?
 Meet Colombian dancer & choreographer Alvaro Restrepo who founded El Colegio del Cuerpo in Cartagena, where he shares lessons of using dance and motion to overcome adversity and economic hardships with local disadvantaged youth.
 If you're planning to travel to Cartagena, we have insights into meaningful cultural experiences!